SMTheGuild/The-Modpack/CONTRIBUTING.md

-# Contribe to The Modpack
+# Contribute to The Modpack

 You can find more information about The Modpack [here](https://brentbatch.github.io/The-Modpack/).